Webnerd7/Webnerd7/README.md

-- 👋 Hi, I’m @Webnerd7
+- 👋 Hi, I’m Yandani
 - 👀 I’m interested in Web Development and Software Engineering
 - 🌱 I’m currently learning Web Development( HTML, CSS, JS)
 - 💞️ I’m looking to collaborate on developing an app
 - 📫 How to reach me

 <!---
-Webnerd7/Webnerd7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Yandani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->